 Apps like Zelle have no fees but limit transfers to around $1,000 per day and $5,000 per month, which may not cover full rent payments for many tenants.
 Venmo treats rent as a business transaction, adding a 3% fee.

-Key features of rent payment systems
+Key features to look for in rent payment software

 Automated payment processing